-If you are in the FRS Investment Plan, you should contact the Plan Administrator at 866- 446-9377 regarding distribution of your funds
+If you are in the FRS Investment Plan, you should contact the Plan

 Administrator at 866- 446-9377 regarding distribution of your funds.
-Under Florida law, you may not receive benefits under the FRS Investment Plan unless you have terminated employment with all FRS employers.
+Under Florida law, you may not receive retirement benefits under the FRS Investment Plan unless you have terminated employment with ALL FRS employers.

 In order to receive retiree benefits (sick leave payout and continuation of payroll deductible benefits such as health and life insurance) from LCS, you must meet the requirement for normal retirement.
-You must make an appointment with Employee Related Services to be briefed on benefit options.
+You must make an appointment with the LCS Retirement Office to be briefed on benefit options.

-Questions regarding retirement and retiree insurance benefits should be directed to the LCS Retirement Office, 850-487-7104 or see the FRS webpage.
-For more information on FRS Plans, your choices, investment information and financial planning, DROP and related retirement questions, you may explore the website at www.myfrs.com, call the toll-free MyFRS financial guidance line at 1-866-466-9377, or refer to your copy of the FRS handbook, A Retirement Guide for the Regular Class.
+Questions regarding retirement should be directed to the LCS Retirement Office, 850-487-7104 or see the Retirement webpage.
+For more information on FRS Plans, your choices, investment information and financial planning, DROP and related retirement questions, you may explore the website at www.myfrs.com, call the toll-free MyFRS financial guidance line at 1-866-446-9377, or refer to your copy of the FRS handbook, A Retirement Guide for the Regular Class.